Inspections

 Submitting Elevator Inspection Reports

 Inspection data may be saved in an electronic file and submitted to the division via the Internet in an approved format.
-New and improved format using CSV/Excel file formatting.
 Registered elevator companies and certified elevator inspectors may submit electronically through DBPR Online Services.
 Activate your account according to the online instructions (you must know your company or inspector license number).
 Once your account is activated, you can choose the link to “Submit Elevator Inspection Reports Electronically.”

-Your license must be current and you must log in to access the submittal website.
+Your license must be current, and you must log in to access the submittal website.
 Also, you must have a registered elevator company or certified elevator inspector license.
 You cannot submit from the elevator license screen or the certificate of competency license screen.
+Online Services – MyFloridaLicense.com

-Click here for instructions on how to submit inspection reports to the Bureau using the new and improved CSV/Excel file format option.
+Click here for instructions on how to complete the new CSV/Excel file format option.

 Click here for a free PDF fillable inspection report for your customers or feel free to create your own.